Series

 Differentiation comes from clarity, not novelty

 Novelty fades.
 Clarity compounds.
 The strongest differentiation for small teams isn't a unique feature, it's being understood quickly.
-When a product knows what it is, users don't compare, they recognize & remember.

 6